Hagrid29/BOF-DCOMPotato-PrintNotify/README.md

 ```
 --pprog : program to launch.
 Default cmd.exe
 --pargs : command line argument to pass to program.
 Default NULL
 --pmode : create process call.
 1 for CreateProcessWithTokenW.
 2 for CreateProcessAsUser.
-3 for NetUserAdd Default 1
+3 for NetUserAdd.
+Default 1
 ```

 execute command with `CreateProcessWithTokenW`